BigBahss/vscode-cmantic/README.md

 Selecting a class member variable with your cursor will suggest the following code actions based on what accessor method(s) already exist for that member variable.

 The `cmantic.generateGetterSetter`, `cmantic.generateGetter`, and `cmantic.generateSetter` commands/code-actions will generate accessor methods for a member variable within a class.
 C-mantic will look for common private member naming schemes in order to generate appropriate accessor names.
-If a member variable name begins and/or ends with underscore(s), or if it begins with `m_`, these will be removed to create the method names.
+If a member variable name begins and/or ends with underscore(s), or if it begins with `m_`, these characters will be removed to create the method names.
 For example, a member `int m_data` will generate accessors `int data() const` and `void setData(int value)`, whereas a member `int data` will generate accessors `int getData() const` and `void setData(int value)`.
-Additionally, for non-primitive, non-pointer data types, 'set' methods will be generated with a const-reference (`const &`) parameter type (Currently, C-mantic does not resolve `typedef`'s or `type alias`'s, and treats them as non-primitive).
+Additionally, for non-primitive, non-pointer data types, 'set' methods will be generated with a const-reference (`const &`) parameter type (Currently, C-mantic does not resolve `typedef`'s, `type-alias`'s, or `enum`'s, and treats them as non-primitive).

+`Accessor: Getter Definition Location` and `Accessor: Setter Definition Location` in the settings control where the definitions of these methods are placed (Inline, below class body, or in matching source file).

 ### Add Include
 `Add Include` can be found under `Source Actions...` in the editor context menu.